PereiraLegend/My_Public_Projects/README.md

 * A simple Library System made in java, for the registration of customers, books and employees, also has a tool for the loan of books, for security, secondary authentication tool, among others, which a simple library system is capable of. to do;

 * Some very simple games created in Python for min, in this case guessing, JO KEN PÔ, and Par Or Odd, very basic, but worth learning;

+* A simple Calculator created in JavaScript, HTML and CSS;

 Well it's just the beginning, but soon I'll fill in more projects 😅 😉